Home > Thai Appetizers > Grilled Thai Chicken Wings

 Instructions

 • Remove blade and add Oyster Sauce, Golden Mountain Soy Sauce, and Black Pepper.
-Combine with a spoon.
+Stir to combine.

 • Place Chicken Wings in a large gallon zip bag and pour marinade over wings.
 Let all the air out of the bag, seal it, and mix wings well with marinade.
 Refrigerate for at least one hour, or best when done overnight.

-• Have grill set to 350 degrees.
+• Have the grill set to 350 degrees.
 Place wings on indirect heat on the grill and cook for 30 minutes on one side and 15 minutes on the other side.
-Check temperature with an instant thermometer and remove once it reaches 165 degrees.
+Check the temperature with an instant thermometer and remove them once wings reach 165 degrees.

 Video